EpiPandit/atlas-arena/web_app/README.md

 AtlasArena is a **Wellcome Trust**-funded
 ```

-#### Considerations:
+#### Considerations for Markdown documents:

-- you can add images and store them in the `images` folder:
+- You can add images and store them in the `images` folder:

 ```text
 ![image](images/image.webp)
 ```

-- there are 4 types of documents (`virus, specie, page, publications`) these types are specified in the layout attribute.
+- There are 4 types of documents (`virus, specie, page, publications`) these types are specified in the layout attribute.
 - All files must have a `name` and `layout` field.